-Implementation of, and compliance with, the individual rules in the Austrian Code of Corporate Governance were evaluated by PwC Wirtschaftsprüfung GmbH for the 2021 financial year - with the exception of Rules 77 to 83.
+Implementation of, and compliance with, the individual rules in the Austrian Code of Corporate Governance are evaluated by PwC Wirtschaftsprüfung GmbH for the 2022 financial year - with the exception of Rules 77 to 83.
 Rules 77 to 83 of the Austrian Code of Corporate Governance are evaluated by the law firm Schönherr Rechtsanwälte GmbH.
 The evaluation is carried out based mainly on the questionnaire, published by the Austrian Working Group for Corporate Governance, for the evaluation of compliance with the Code.

-The evaluation by PwC Wirtschaftsprüfung GmbH and Schönherr Rechtsanwälte GmbH confirming that UNIQA complied with the rules of the Austrian Code of Corporate Governance in 2021 - to the extent that these rules were covered by UNIQA's declaration of conformity - will be published simultaneously with the annual financial report for the 2021 financial year.
-One rule was not applicable to UNIQA in the evaluation period.
+The evaluation by PwC Wirtschaftsprüfung GmbH and Schönherr Rechtsanwälte GmbH confirming that UNIQA complied with the rules of the Austrian Code of Corporate Governance in 2022 will be published simultaneously with the annual financial report for the 2022 financial year.

-Vienna, 9 March 2022
+Vienna, 8 March 2023